david-c-street/tech-writing-samples/index.md

     {'Parenting;Music & Video': 6, 'Communication;Creativity': 1, 'Food & Drink': 127, 'Music;Music & Video': 3, 'Lifestyle;Pretend Play': 1, 'Art & Design;Pretend Play': 2, 'Books & Reference;Creativity': 1, 'Board;Brain Games': 15, 'Business': 460, 'Adventure;Action & Adventure': 13, 'Photography': 335, 'Simulation;Action & Adventure': 11, 'Education;Music & Video': 5, 'Educational;Creativity': 5, 'Puzzle;Brain Games': 19, 'Parenting;Brain Games': 1, 'Casual;Brain Games': 13, 'Simulation': 200, 'Educational;Pretend Play': 19, 'Social': 295, 'Card;Action & Adventure': 2, 'Entertainment;Education': 1, 'Tools;Education': 1, 'Video Players & Editors;Music & Video': 3, 'Entertainment;Creativity': 3, 'Casual;Music & Video': 2, 'Personalization': 392, 'Board;Pretend Play': 1, 'Educational': 37, 'Arcade': 220, 'Entertainment': 623, 'Sports': 398, 'Entertainment;Pretend Play': 2, 'Lifestyle': 382, 'Trivia': 38, 'Shopping': 260, 'Parenting;Education': 7, 'Books & Reference;Education': 2, 'Racing;Action & Adventure': 20, 'Entertainment;Music & Video': 27, 'Strategy;Creativity': 1, 'Word': 29, 'Role Playing': 109, 'Comics': 59, 'News & Magazines': 283, 'Role Playing;Pretend Play': 5, 'Education': 549, 'Education;Pretend Play': 23, 'Health & Fitness;Education': 1, 'Finance': 366, 'House & Home': 88, 'Communication': 387, 'Video Players & Editors': 173, 'Action;Action & Adventure': 17, 'Productivity': 424, 'Arcade;Action & Adventure': 16, 'Art & Design;Action & Adventure': 2, 'Libraries & Demo': 85, 'Music': 22, 'Board': 44, 'Dating': 234, 'Racing': 98, 'Events': 64, 'Health & Fitness': 341, 'Education;Education': 50, 'Beauty': 53, 'Racing;Pretend Play': 1, 'Simulation;Education': 3, 'Role Playing;Brain Games': 1, 'Puzzle;Education': 1, 'Auto & Vehicles': 85, 'Maps & Navigation': 137, 'Education;Creativity': 7, 'Education;Action & Adventure': 6, 'Travel & Local;Action & Adventure': 1, 'Strategy;Action & Adventure': 2, 'Card': 48, 'Travel & Local': 257, 'Educational;Action & Adventure': 4, 'Casino': 39, 'Sports;Action & Adventure': 4, 'Puzzle;Action & Adventure': 5, 'Action': 365, 'Strategy': 107, 'Entertainment;Action & Adventure': 3, 'Puzzle': 140, 'Art & Design;Creativity': 7, 'Casual;Action & Adventure': 21, 'Casual;Education': 3, 'Puzzle;Creativity': 2, 'Role Playing;Education': 1, 'Adventure;Education': 2, 'Video Players & Editors;Creativity': 2, 'Comics;Creativity': 1, 'Educational;Education': 41, 'Adventure;Brain Games': 1, 'Casual;Pretend Play': 31, 'Health & Fitness;Action & Adventure': 1, 'Strategy;Education': 1, 'Board;Action & Adventure': 3, 'Art & Design': 58, 'Role Playing;Action & Adventure': 7, 'Trivia;Education': 1, 'Parenting': 46, 'Adventure': 75, 'Educational;Brain Games': 6, 'Music & Audio;Music & Video': 1, 'Simulation;Pretend Play': 4, 'Medical': 463, 'Education;Brain Games': 5, 'Card;Brain Games': 1, 'Casual;Creativity': 7, 'Arcade;Pretend Play': 1, 'Entertainment;Brain Games': 8, 'Weather': 82, 'Lifestyle;Education': 1, 'Tools': 842, 'Casual': 193, 'Books & Reference': 231}

 What a mess.
-If we look at each entry, we see that they are sub-categories.
+If we look at each entry, we see that they are subcategories.
 This could be helpful, but we also lack something similar for the Apple Store data.
 It would be hard to compare between the two datasets, which we have to do in the end.

-We would also have to clean up the data in this column.
+We would also have to clean up this column.
 Each entry is often several entries joined together by semicolons.
 Take "Travel & Local;Action & Adventure" for example.

 We won't consider this column for now.
-We know it's there if we decide later we want to explore more details in just the Play Store.
+We know it's there if we decide later we want to explore more details in the Play Store.

 We still need to check the data in a couple more columns.
 The ratings and number of reviews data will both be useful.

 The way we imported the data means that the raw data will be in "string" form.
-This means that Python treats all the data like words, even if there are numbers there.
+This means that Python treats all the data like words, even if there are numbers.
 We'll need to convert these columns to numbers to do sums and averages later.
 Let's check to see if that will work how we expect it to.

 **Write a function to check if numerical columns can be converted properly**